IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Preparing-a-zOS-PT-image.md

 #### Results

-The image is now ready for developers to provision CICS regions and deploy their Node.js applications using [Deploying a Node.js application](cdp-Deploying-a-Nodejs-application).
+The image is now ready for developers to provision CICS® regions and deploy their Node.js applications using [Deploying a Node.js application](cdp-Deploying-a-Nodejs-application).
 The image source can be stored with other images and shared using a source code management system.

-### Prepare a z/OS PT image for CICS including an application
+### Prepare a z/OS PT image for CICS® including an application

-Use these steps to prepare a z/OS PT image for a CICS region that includes a Node.js application, such that the region and application are provisioned / started / stopped / de-provisioned together.
-The CICS region is connected to a CICSplex environment, and has NODE_HOME set.
+Use these steps to prepare a z/OS PT image for a CICS® region that includes a Node.js application, such that the region and application are provisioned / started / stopped / de-provisioned together.
+The CICS® region is connected to a CICSplex environment, and has NODE_HOME set.

 #### Procedure